tanimislam/howdy/docs/source/plex_prereqs.rst

 Prerequisites and Overall Design Philosophy
 ================================================

 To get started, I assume you have your own Plex server.
 In order to get started with Plex, start at the `Plex website <Plex_>`_ and put your media into it.
 Next, follow the :ref:`Installation` instructions.
 Join or identify the music, television, and movie based services described in :numref:`Plexstuff Services Configuration`, and server settings described in :numref:`Plexstuff Settings Configuration`.
-Use ``plex_config_gui.py`` to save your services and settings information, and then you will be good to go in using the ~25 or so command line and GUI tools to manage your Plex server.
+Use ``plex_config_gui`` to save your services and settings information, and then you will be good to go in using the ~25 or so command line and GUI tools to manage your Plex server.

 Prerequisites
 -------------